 Iceland in September

-The city of Reykjavik has two festivals in September, making it the best time to go to Iceland if you are wanting to have some fun during the shoulder season.
+The capital city of Reykjavik has two festivals in September, making it the best time to visit Reykjavik if you are wanting to have some fun during the shoulder season.

 First is the Reykjavik International Literary Festival.
 This one is not just a big deal to Iceland, it is actually the biggest literary festival in Northern Europe!